Membership Address & Name Change Requests

 The surviving partner or executor of the estate has a couple of options:

-• Deactivate the membership, leaving the equity invested in the member-owner’s name to continue to benefit the community and cooperative.
-Mailings will cease.
+1. Deactivate the membership, leaving the equity invested in the member-owner’s name to continue benefiting the community and cooperative.
+Co-op membership mailings will cease.

-• Complete a quit claim form for the deceased, requesting to change the stockholder’s name to that of another household member.
-The membership stays active in that new name.
+2. Complete a quit claim request form for the deceased, requesting to change the stockholder’s name to that of another household member.
+The membership will stay active in that new name.
+You may also request a full refund of the membership to be issued; in this case, membership will completely cease.

 I want to request a refund of my membership investment.
 How do I do that?